Preference-Conditioned Gradient Variations for Multi-Objective Quality-Diversity: Conclusion

 \section{Conclusion}

-In this paper, we have introduced a novel algorithm, \textbf{\pcc}, which represents a significant advancement in the field of Multi-Objective Quality-Diversity (MOQD) optimization.
+In this paper, we have introduced a novel algorithm, \textbf{\pcc}, which represents a significant advancement in the field of Multi-Objective Quality-Diversity (MOQD) optimisation.
 Our experiments and ablation studies have demonstrated \pcc's ability to balance multiple objectives effectively, outperforming existing state-of-the-art methods in challenging continuous control environments.

-One of the key strengths of \pcc is its use of preference-conditioned policy gradient mutations, which not only enhance the exploration process but also ensures an even distribution of solutions across the Pareto front.
+One of the key strengths of \pcc is its use of preference-conditioned policy gradient mutations, which not only enhance the exploration process but also ensures an even distribution of solutions across the non-dominated front.
 This approach addresses the limitations of \pgx that struggled with scalability and efficiency.
 Furthermore, \pcc's ability to perform well in tri-dimensional tasks highlights its scalability and adaptability to more complex and realistic scenarios.
-Our ablation studies highlight that the strategy for sampling preferences can have a large impact on the performance of \pcc.
-The exploration of using models to predict which preference will lead to the largest hypervolume gain \cite{prediction_guided_morl} presents an exciting direction for further research.